drupal-media/d8-guide/README.md

 As mentioned above, Media for Drupal 8 is undergoing a re-architecture into individual components.
 For example, the Media Browser functionality is being developed into the Entity Browser module and embedding media in WYSIWYG is being developed into the Entity Embed module.

-While not all of these components are complete you can still to a lot with what's done.
+While not all of these components are complete you can still do a lot with what's done.
 This Guide includes a [Module Status](status.md) section which provide an overview of the ecosystem, and then more detailed guides for each of the available modules:

 * [Crop API](modules/crop/intro.md)
 * [DropzoneJS](modules/dropzonejs/intro.md)